SJTU-DMTai/awesome-ml-data-quality-papers/README.md

 ## Related Repos

 1. More papers about Data Valuation can be found in [awesome-data-valuation](https://github.com/daviddao/awesome-data-valuation). `DA`
-2. More papers about Data Selection can be found in [Awesome-Coreset-Selection](https://github.com/PatrickZH/Awesome-Coreset-Selection). `DS`
+2. More papers about Data Pruning can be found in [Awesome-Coreset-Selection](https://github.com/PatrickZH/Awesome-Coreset-Selection). `DS`